Palmer Street

-Palmer Street is a street in the City of Westminster in London that runs between Petty France in the north and Victoria Street in the south.
+Palmer Street is a street in the City of Westminster that runs between Petty France in the north and Victoria Street in the south.
 It is crossed by Caxton Street and Butler Place.
 The lower half of Palmer Street, below Caxton Street, is pedestrianised.

 The street is named after the priest and philanthropist James Palmer whose almshouses stood on the east side from 1654 to 1881.
 In the 19th century the lower part was known as Palmer's Passage and the upper part as Gardner's Lane.
 From 1953 to 2019, the street was the location of the London offices of the British Government Communications Headquarters (GCHQ).

 History

 The street takes its name from Palmer's Almshouses (1654–1881) which stood on the east side, south of Caxton Street, and were founded by the priest and philanthropist James Palmer (died 1660) to whom there is a monument in Westminster Abbey.
 Alongside the almshouses, Palmer also started a Blackcoat School in Palmer Street which eventually became part of Westminster City School.
 A few streets away was Palmer's Village, created by a donation from Palmer in 1655.
 The almshouses in Palmer Street were demolished in 1881 and the residents moved to United Westminster Almshouses in Rochester Row.

 In the 19th century the lower part of the street was known as Palmer's Passage and the upper part as Gardner's Lane.
 Caxton Street was known as Little Chapel Street.
 The area is within the City of Westminster's Broadway and Christchurch Gardens Conservation Area.